johnmorehouse/GCENotes/gce_notes/gce_notes.md

 Johns-MacBook-Pro:~ johnm$ gsutil cp -r /Users/johnm/Desktop/important_data/*.csv gs://johnm-testbucket
 ```

-__Note:__ This needs to be done in a separate terminal (not with `johnm@rstudio`).
+__Note:__ This needs to be done in a separate terminal (not with `root@rstudio`).
 Let's confirm that our csv files have made it in:

 <img src="figures/test-data.png" width="100%" height="150%" />

 Great!
-Now you can stop your VM and when you fire it back up, `tmp_folder` should still be there.
+Now you can stop your VM and when you fire it back up, `test-folder` should still be there.
 One other thing: initially I tried loading an entire directory to a bucket and ran into some issues.
 This is a bad [idea](https://stackoverflow.com/questions/38311036/folders-not-showing-up-in-bucket-storage).
 However, as the top answer suggests, you can workaround this by using the `--implicit-dirs` flag, at latency cost.